A Difference a Literature Review Makes

 The first step would be for us to articulate the learning objectives for the review: What are the key questions we’d want to answer, or things we’d want to learn, that will bring us closer to the insights we need to achieve?

 In this case, we’d want to understand what would make a telehealth option for HIV succeed or fail as a proper substitute for in-person care – and we’d want to do so in a way that can inform future telehealth design changes or identify where they may be needed.
-To achieve this aim, we'd likely want from a viability perspective to define “success” as patient willingness to adopt telehealth as the standard mode of care delivery – but we’d also likely want to include the ability of telehealth to perform at parity or better on key behavioral and clinical outcomes, such as care retention, ART adherence, and viral suppression.
+To achieve this aim, we'd likely want the definition of “success” to include patient willingness to adopt telehealth as the standard mode of care delivery – but we’d also likely want it to include the ability of telehealth to perform at parity or better on key behavioral and clinical outcomes, such as care retention, ART adherence, and viral suppression.
 We think the experiences of HIV clinics during the pandemic may contain information that’s relevant to understanding the impact of telehealth on these outcomes, so one of our key learning objectives would likely be to understand:

-• "What aspects of the way telehealth is designed and deployed create, or might create, positive or negative downstream consequences for the outcomes that are of interest to us?"
+- "What aspects of the way telehealth is designed and deployed create, or might create, positive or negative downstream consequences for the clinical and behavioral outcomes that are of interest to us?"

 And, to achieve that aim, we’d likely want to make sure the review is designed to uncover two things:

-• "How do, or how might, the mediation of those interactions by various aspects of telehealth services combine with the characteristics of HIV patients to further influence these outcomes?"
+- "How do, or how might, the mediation of those interactions by various aspects of telehealth services conspire with the characteristics of HIV patients to influence these outcomes?"

 Step 2: Define Content Territories